ultralytics/hub-sdk/docs/model.md

 ## Access Project and Dataset Prerequisites

 Prior to model creation or training, ensuring the presence of both a project and a dataset is crucial.
 This straightforward code snippet helps you verify these components are available by initializing their objects.
-If either ID is missing, an exception is a clear indicator you need to address this before proceeding.
+While utilizing a project and dataset for organizing model training is beneficial, it's important to note that it is not mandatory.
+If either ID is missing, the object data (`project.data`, `dataset.data`) will  be empty.

 ```python
 project = client.project("<Project ID>")